 Click Map to SAML Attribute next to "Last name".
 In the field that appears type User.LastName and then click Save Changes.

 Learn more about Zoom SSO at the Zoom Support Center.

-You can log on to Zoom by navigating to your Zoom SSO page e.g. yourcompany.zoom.us and click Sign In in the top right-hand corner.
-This redirects to the Duo Single Sign-On login page.
-Enter your primary directory logon information, approve Duo two-factor authentication, and get redirected back to the Zoom site after authenticating.
+You can log on to Zoom by navigating to your Zoom SSO page e.g. yourcompany.zoom.us and clicking Sign In in the top right-hand corner.
+This redirects you to Duo Single Sign-On to begin authentication.

 If using the Zoom desktop or mobile app, click Sign In and then click SSO.
-A pop up will appear; enter in your Vanity URL Subdomain and click Continue.
-You will be directed to the Duo Single Sign-On to authenticate.
+A pop-up will appear; enter in your Vanity URL Subdomain and click Continue to redirect to Duo Single Sign-On to authenticate.

 Congratulations!
 Your Zoom users now authenticate using Duo Single Sign-On.

 See the full user login experience, including expired password reset (available for Active Directory authentication sources in the Duo End User Guide for SSO.

 To minimize additional Duo two-factor prompts when switching between Zoom and your other Duo Single Sign-On SAML applications, be sure to apply a shared "Remembered Devices" policy to your SAML applications.